 “About 80% of all adults experience disabling low back pain at some point.
 It’s the most common cause of job-related disability and the reason behind most missed workdays,” says Rowland Hazard, MD, emeritus professor of orthopedics at the Geisel School of Medicine at Dartmouth in Hanover, New Hampshire.

 More than a quarter of adults — a figure Dr. Hazard puts at 30% — reported experiencing low back pain during the past 3 months.

-Once back pain episodes become more frequent and intense, doctors might refer patients to spinal and orthopedic surgeons or order magnetic resonance imaging (MRI) or another form of imaging.
+If it is still significantly painful after six months it’s considered chronic.
+Chronic lower back pain can mean a low level of discomfort with flair ups of acute pain.
+If back pain episodes become frequent and intense, doctors might refer patients to spinal and orthopedic surgeons or order magnetic resonance imaging (MRI) or another form of imaging.
 They might learn that their particular brand of pain is the result of spondylitis (a type of arthritis that affects the spine), spinal stenosis (narrowing of the spaces between the bones of the spine, which can create pressure on the spinal cord and nerves), arthritis or degenerative disk disease.

 Why Back Pain Diagnoses Are Evolving

 Although it’s a remarkably common health issue, back pain is tricky to treat.
 Even with the sophisticated imaging tools at a doctor’s disposal, such as MRIs, often there’s no clear anatomical diagnosis.

 ‘We’re spending billions of dollars every year on treatment, MRIs, opioids and surgeries for people with back pain,’ Dr. Hazard says.
 ‘At the same time, there’s a disconnect.
 People are not feeling better.’